zediculz/vanilla-db/README.md

 # VanillaDb

 VanillaDb is a lightweight browser database library thats built on top of localStorage and sessionStorage.
-VanillaDb work seemlessly with all javascript frontend libraries.

 ## Installation
 ```bash